MGH-Gut/PhaseFIT/README.md

 # PhaseFIT: Live-Organoid Phase-Fluorescent Image Transformation via Generative AI

-Joint work by Harvard Medical School, Mass General Hospital, Sichuan Univeristy and Tencent AI.
+Joint work by Harvard Medical School, Sichuan Univeristy and Tencent AI.

 The code is available upon request.
 We will share the code through Github once this manuscript has been accepted.